mehulagg/gitlab/doc/user/project/new_ci_build_permissions_model.md

 ## Job token

-A unique job token is generated for each job and provides the user read access all projects that would be normally accessible to the user creating that job.
+A unique job token is generated for each job and provides the user read access to all projects that would be normally accessible to the user creating that job.
 The unique job token does not have any write permissions, but there is a [proposal to add support](https://gitlab.com/gitlab-org/gitlab/-/issues/35067).